TimMisiak/timmisiak.github.io/content/posts/recognizing-patterns.md

 A4 2A 00 00 16 00 00 00 98 00 00 00 90 2C 00 00
 ```

-When viewing the data as 8 bytes or 16 bytes per line, columns show up of all zero or all nonzero data.
-Column 0 has all nonzero data, column 3 has all zero data, and column 2 is mostly nonzero data.
-Looking at column 4, you can see again that it is all nonzero data.
-We can say with high confidence that there are a bunch of 32-bit values here.
+When viewing the data as 8 bytes or 16 bytes per line, columns show up with similar types of data.
+Column 0 is the least significant byte of a 4-byte field, and is all non-zero.
+Column 3 is most significant byte, and is all zeros because none of the values are larger than 24 bits.
+You can see a similar pattern across the other columns repeating every 4 bytes, so we can say with high confidence that there are a bunch of 32-bit values here.

 ## Pointers